yoanastamenova/Library_react/README.md

 ## STEPS TO CONNECT OUR REACT PROJECT TO OUR API

---- IN API PROJECT ----
+--- IN API PROJECT ---

-1. Go to Docker and run our DB container
+1. Go to Docker and run our DB container for SQL
 2. Go to the DB folder and elevete it as `npm run dev`
 3. Go back to the React project and ensure the server is on there as well ` npm run dev `
-4. In the library project install cors with `npm install cors` and import it in server.ts
+4. In the library project install cors with `npm install cors`
+5. Install the dependencies as well `npm i types@cors` and import it in server.ts
  ``` js
 import cors from 'cors'
 app.use(cors())
 ```
- - Check if it is working as sending a petition from the React localhost

---- IN REACT---
+--- IN REACT PROJECT ---

 1. In SRC - reate new folder Services
 2. Inside new file - apiCalls.js
 3. Inside import
 ```
 export const registerUser = async () => {

         const request = await fetch('http://localhost:4000/register',